The History of Shanakeever Valley

 Connemara Marble

-The rock bed of the Shanakeever valley is largely metamorphic and includes a vein of the highly prized Connemara marble.
+The rock bed of the Shanakeever valley, as part of the Dalradian geological unit, is largely metamorphic and includes a vein of the highly prized Connemara marble.
 A marble quarry operates at the head valley, north of the Cregg mountain (the crag so often featured in our sunrises).

 “Go to hell or to Connacht!”